Mylene Paat: 2015–2016

-The team first face the Lady Tigresses of the University of Santo Tomas.
+The team first faced the Lady Tigresses of the University of Santo Tomas.
 The games lasted in 5 sets with Paat finishing the game with a good hit of the ball.

-The team also defeated the Lady Tamaraws and Lady Warriors only in the first round making Adamson's current coach Sherwin Meneses decide to leave the team as he said on an interview that maybe it would be better to leave them for them to learn and make some adjustments and make him as an inspiration to their future volleyball team.
-The Lady Falcons saw their team was fully trailing behind finishing winless in the second round of the preliminary and finishing the season with a record of 3 wins and 11 losses maintaining the 7th place that they've settled last season.
+The team defeated only two teams in the first round: the Lady Tamaraws and Lady Warriors.
+The result caused Adamson's current coach Sherwin Meneses to make the decision to leave the team.
+In an interview, Meneses said that he hoped leaving would allow the team to learn and make the necessary adjustment, making him an inspiration for the team's future.
+The Lady Falcons finished winless in the second round of the preliminary and finished the season with a record of 3 wins and 11 losses, maintaining the 7th place that they had settled last season.

-Mylene was about to join the U23 National Women's Volleyball team of the Philippines but her alma mater of Adamson University blocked her from joining as the university doesn't like any of their line-ups and specially key players will not be injured.
+Paat planned join the U23 National Women's Volleyball team of the Philippines but her alma mater of Adamson University blocked her from joining, as the university would like to prevent their line-ups and specially key players from being injured.

 2016–2017

-Mylene Paat forego her final playing year on Adamson as she had struggled to lead her team.
-It was then revealed on late September 2016 that the professional women's club team of Cignal HD Spikers recruited her on their team to boost up their morale on the upcoming PSL Super Liga Grand Prix which kicks off on October 8.
+Mylene Paat forewent her final playing year on Adamson as she had struggled to lead her team.
+It was then revealed on late September 2016 that the professional women's club team of Cignal HD Spikers recruited her on their team to boost up their morale on the upcoming PSL Super Liga Grand Prix which kicked off on October 8.
 The team then started their campaign on the league wherein they finished 3rd in the preliminary round.
-They then played against the Petron Blaze Spikers in the semi-finals round but the team fells short making them settle for the 3rd place.
-The team then faced the team who finished 1st in the preliminary rounds which is Philips Gold Lady Slammers but it was all then the same result, they trail from behind.
-The team ended the season in 4th-place ranking higher against two teams who finished 5th and 6th respectively.
+They then played against the Petron Blaze Spikers in the semi-finals round, but the team's performance fell short, making them settle for the 3rd place.
+The team then faced the team who finished 1st in the preliminary rounds – Philips Gold Lady Slammers, but also performed poorly.

+The team ended the season in 4th-place – ranking higher against two teams who finished 5th and 6th respectively.